How To Detect Counterfeit FPGA Circuits

 So, how can spot a counterfeit FPGA circuit?

 The first way is to look at the sizing of the new electronics.
 If you are getting the same electronics, measure it against each other.
 Unless the FPGA you have ordered has been significantly updated since your last purchase, they should be the same size.
+For the best local distributor of arduino starter kit in Singapore go through our site.

 Another way you can check for sizing is to measure it.
 Jump online and find out what the exact measurements should be.
 Once you know, take out a measuring tape and compare with the piece of electronics you received.
 If the dimensions are different, it may be counterfeit.